simonwjc/Synergetic-Synthesis-Oscillators-for-Korg-NTS-1/README.md

 # Synergetic-Synthesis-Oscillators-for-Korg-NTS-1

-Custom oscillator patches for the Korg NTS-1 exploring the non-octaval Synergetic Temperament System and advanced West Coast synthesis.
+Custom oscillator patches for the Korg NTS-1 exploring **R. Buckminster Fuller's Synergetic Geometry** applied to synthesis, plus advanced West Coast techniques.

-This repository contains three custom oscillator patches for the Korg NTS-1 mk1.
-Two patches implement Kenneth Hemmerick's **Synergetic Temperament System**, based on **3D wave formations and closest-packed sphere geometry** rather than traditional octave divisions.
-The third is an advanced Buchla 259-inspired complex oscillator.
+This repository contains four custom oscillator patches for the Korg NTS-1 mk1.
+Three patches implement **R. Buckminster Fuller's Synergetic Geometry** (as applied to temperament by Kenneth Hemmerick), based on **3D wave formations and closest-packed sphere geometry** rather than traditional octave divisions.
+The fourth is an advanced Buchla 259-inspired complex oscillator, and the fifth is an FS1R-inspired formant synthesizer.
 Together they offer unique microtonal, inharmonic, and West Coast sonic possibilities.

-All patches were developed using Pure Data (.pd) and converted via the pd2logue tool.
+All patches developed using Pure Data (.pd) and converted via [pd2logue](https://app.boochow.com/pd2logue/).

 ---